-Custom Fit Lumbar-Sacral Orthosis (LSO)
+Custom Fit

+Thoracic-Lumbar-Sacral Orthosis (TLSO)

-- A lumbar-sacral orthosis is a brace worn to help with the support and function of your back follow surgery. - The brace has been molded and modified specifically for you. - The brace extends from your pelvis to the middle of your back. - Always follow specific instructions and wearing directives given to you by your doctor and practitioner.
+- A thoracic-lumbar-sacral orthosis (TLSO) is a brace worn to help with the support and function of your back and spine. - The brace has been molded and modified specifically for you. - The brace extends from your pelvis to just below your collar bones. - It is commonly used for: trauma, post-operative stabilization, osteoporosis, or fractures. - Always follow specific instructions given to you by your doctor and practitioner.